munificent/ui-as-code/in-progress/parameter-freedom.md

 ### Support rest parameters

 To support rest parameters, we define one more kind of positional section in a parameter list.
-A rest parameter is an (optional) type followed by `...` and then a parameter name.
+A rest parameter is an (optional) type annotation followed by `...` and then a parameter name.
 For example:

 ```dart
 runProcess(String command, List<String> ...arguments) { ... }